BennyN24/Asopets-petcare/replit.md

   * Added comprehensive email/password authentication system with signup page, email confirmation, password hashing, and session management, removing SMS authentication for a unified experience
 - June 16, 2025.
 Comprehensive pre-launch optimization and app store preparation:
   * Renamed application to "My PetBB" with updated branding throughout
+- June 17, 2025.
+Complete application rebranding to ASOPETS:
+  * Updated all branding from "My PetBB" to "ASOPETS" throughout application
+  * Modified PWA manifest, HTML metadata, and app titles
+  * Updated email templates for confirmation and password reset
+  * Changed service worker cache names and all user-facing text
+  * Updated Terms of Service and Privacy Policy documentation
+  * Completed comprehensive rebrand across all components and files
   * Implemented PWA functionality with service worker, manifest, and app icons
   * Created comprehensive error boundaries and loading states for crash prevention
   * Added Privacy Policy and Terms of Service pages for app store compliance